gep13/gep13/input/blog/vmware-workstation-troubles.md

 Title: VMWare Workstation troubles
 Published: 13/5/2011
 Tags:
-- Virtual Machine
+- virtual machine
-- Virtual PC
+- virtual pc
-- VMWare
+- vmware
 ---

 At work, I use Windows 7 as the base operating system for my Desktop machine.
 It is a reasonably beefy machine, with an Intel i7 CPU and 8GB of RAM.
 The idea is that we can host multiple VM’s at the same time for development purposes.